-research and Evaluation
+Research and Evaluation

-RHEDI conducts a broad range of research and evaluation activities that demonstrate the impact of integrated abortion and contraceptive training in family medicine residencies, and examine how the provision of these services within family medicine can improve abortion access and quality of care.
+RHEDI conducts a broad range of research and evaluation activities that demonstrate the impact of integrated abortion and contraceptive training in family medicine residencies, and examine how provision of these services within family medicine can improve abortion access and quality of care.

 OUR IMPACT

-Since RHEDI’s founding in 2004, we’ve grown from working with only a few family medicine residencies to partnering with 34 residency programs around the country to institute high-quality integrated opt-out abortion training.
+Since RHEDI’s founding in 2004, we’ve grown from working with only a few family medicine residencies to partnering with 36 residency programs around the country to institute high-quality integrated opt-out abortion training.
 In the period from 2006 through 2020, RHEDI faculty trained 2028 residents in abortion.
-The majority of these residents were trained in both medication abortion and abortion procedures, within both family medicine and high volume clinic settings, preparing them to provide comprehensive abortion care for their future patients.
+The majority of these residents were trained in both medication abortion and abortion procedures, in both family medicine and high volume clinic settings, preparing them to provide comprehensive abortion care for their future patients.

 As part of our routine evaluation work, we collect the following data: